 If there is little or no response to the initial dose, the dose should be doubled at two-hour intervals as needed up to the maximum recommended doses.
 While patients with a relatively normal glomerular filtration rate (typically estimated from the serum creatinine concentration, although this method can be used only if kidney function is stable) can usually be diuresed with intravenous doses of 40 to 80 mg of furosemide, 20 to 40 mg of torsemide, or 1 to 2 mg of bumetanide, patients with renal insufficiency or severe HF may require higher maximum bolus doses of up to 160 to 200 mg of furosemide, 100 to 200 mg of torsemide, or 4 to 8 mg of bumetanide .
 (See "Treatment of refractory edema in adults", section on 'Basic principles of diuretic dosing' and "Treatment of refractory edema in adults", section on 'Maximum effective dose of loop diuretics'.)

-●Patients treated with loop diuretics chronically may need a higher dose in the acute setting; the initial intravenous dose should be equal to or greater than (eg, 2.5 times) their maintenance oral dose and then adjusted depending upon the response (eg, an initial intravenous furosemide dose of 40 to 100 mg for a patient who had been taking 40 mg orally per day).
-In the DOSE trial of intravenous furosemide in patients with ADHF, there was an almost significant trend toward greater improvement in patients’ global assessment of symptoms in the high-dose (2.5 times the patients’ prior dose) group compared to the low-dose (equal the prior dose) group, as discussed below .
+●Patients treated with loop diuretics chronically may need a higher dose in the acute setting; the initial intravenous dose should be equal to or greater than (eg, 2.5 times) their maintenance total daily oral dose and then adjusted depending upon the response (eg, an initial intravenous furosemide dose of 40 to 100 mg for a patient who had been taking 40 mg orally per day).
+In the DOSE trial of intravenous furosemide in patients with ADHF, there was an almost significant trend toward greater improvement in patients’ global assessment of symptoms in the high-dose (2.5 times the patients’ prior total daily diuretic dose) group compared to the low-dose (equal to the prior total daily dose) group, as discussed below .
 Subsequent dose escalation and maximum doses are similar to those used in patients who are not already being treated with loop diuretics.

 Bolus diuretic administration two or more times per day may be necessary.
 A continuous intravenous infusion is an alternative to intravenous bolus therapy, although data are limited .
 Use of a continuous intravenous infusion requires that the patient be responsive to intravenous bolus therapy, which results in higher initial plasma concentrations and therefore higher initial rates of urinary diuretic excretion than a continuous infusion.
 A continuous infusion should not be tried in patients who have not shown response to a maximum intravenous bolus dose.
 (See "Treatment of refractory edema in adults", section on 'Regimen' and "Use of diuretics in patients with heart failure".)